Amed Rosario Player Props: Guardians vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 22nd in MLB.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks have a 4.41 team ERA that ranks 18th across all MLB pitching staffs.
+- The Diamondbacks have the 19th-ranked team ERA among all MLB pitching staffs (4.39).

-- Diamondbacks pitchers combine to give up 81 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- The Diamondbacks rank 18th in baseball in home runs surrendered (82 total, 1.2 per game).

+- Davies (1-2) gets the starting nod for the Diamondbacks in his seventh start of the season.
+He's put together a 5.46 ERA in 28 2/3 innings pitched, with 26 strikeouts.

-- The left-hander last appeared on Tuesday against the Philadelphia Phillies, when he went 4 2/3 innings, allowing five earned runs while giving up nine hits.
+- His most recent time out was on Wednesday against the Philadelphia Phillies, when the righty threw three innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.